jowpurcinelli/rock-paper-scissors/README.md

 -----
-That's a basic Rock Paper Scissors game, which I developed a long time a go, and I am introducing new technologies.
+That's a basic Rock Paper Scissors game, which I developed a long time a go, and I will be introducing new technologies.